Beena Antony

-Beena Antony is an Indian actress appearing in Malayalam film and television.
-She mainly appeared in supporting roles in films and television serials in her later career, including Ommanathinkalpakshi, Mayaseetha, Ente Manasaputhri, Autograph and Thapasya.
+Beena Antony is an Indian actress who appears in Malayalam film and television serials.
+She was seen in supporting roles in films and television serials in her later career, including Ommanathinkalpakshi, Mayaseetha, Ente Manasaputhri, Autograph and Thapasya.

 Early life

 Beena Antony was born in Ernakulam as the second youngest daughter of Antony and Lilly.
 She completed her schooling from Guardian Angels UP School, Manjummel.
 She was quite active in her parish church, Our Lady of Immaculate Conception Church (Manjummel Palli).

 Career

 She made her film debut in 1991 through the film Kanalkkattu.

 Beena Antony appeared in a number of popular Doordarshan serials till the mid-1990s.
 The popular serial Oru Kudayum Kunju Pengalum gave her more fame.
 She appeared in some of the popular serials such as Ente Manasaputhri (Asianet), Ammakkili (Asianet), Indhraneelam (Amrita TV), Autograph (Asianet), Aalippazham, Nirakkootu, Charulatha (Surya TV), Ommanathingalpakshi, Sree Ayyappanum Vavarum, Indhira, Kunjalimarrikkiar, Ente Alphonsamma, Mayaseetha, Butterflies, Ardhachandrante Rathri, Abhinethri, Amala, Sarayu (Surya TV), Pranayam, Kasthooriman (Asianet) are a few famous serials she has been a part of.